 In July 1903, Har Sinai sold its original building and purchased a lot on Front and Stockton Streets in Trenton.
 Our new Temple was dedicated in 1904 and shortly after the dedication of the new building, our congregation adopted Reform Judaism.
 Changes in the religious practices of the congregation saw the return of the chanting of the kiddush and the use of the shofar instead of a coronet for Rosh Hashanah.
 In February 1922, Har Sinai joined the Union of American Hebrew Congregations, gaining its official status as a Reform Congregation.

 A quarter of a century passed and Har Sinai needed to expand, particularly to accommodate the growing enrollment in our religious school.
 In 1925, Har Sinai purchased a lot on Bellevue Avenue and erected a new structure.
 The cornerstone was laid in late 1929, and the dedication ceremonies took place the following September.

-Har Sinai was not only the first Jewish institution in Central New Jersey, but it also has been at the focal point of the Jewish community in the Delaware Valley.
 Today, our congregants come not only from the Trenton area but from all over both Mercer and Hunterdon Counties in NJ, and from Bucks County in PA.